Vitamin D Deficiency After Weight Loss Surgery

 Calcium and Vitamin D

-Vitamin D helps absorb calcium into the small intestine, which further assists
+Vitamin D helps absorb calcium into the small intestine, which further assists in supporting bone health.*

 When you are lacking vitamin D, the body cannot form enough active vitamin D, or calcitriol.
 This will lead to decreased absorption of calcium from dietary sources.
 When this occurs, the body will take calcium from the bones to compensate.
-In turn, this can weaken your bones and diminish the formation of new bone.
+In turn, this can weaken your bones and diminish the formation of new bone.1

-How Do You Get Enough Vitamin D?
+How do you get Enough Vitamin D?

-Why Are Bariatric Patients at Risk of Vitamin D Deficiency?
+Why are Bariatric Patients at Risk of Vitamin D Deficiency?

 Symptoms of Vitamin D Deficiency